MikeBeaulieu/MikeBeaulieu.github.io/_statusupdates/2016-04-12-Salesforce-Work.md

 title: Salesforce Migration
 status: active
 type: Project
-summary: Customer Synchronization Bug.
-Solution deployed to production.
-Awaiting feedback to mark PBI as completed.
+summary: Customer Synchronization Bug completed.
+We have identified a need for a report to help assess the small number of Customer inconsistencies between SF and TradeX
-updated: 2016-05-06 9:25:00
+updated: 2016-05-13 9:25:00
 ---

 The logic to extract customers was originally looking only for customers that had traded alread.
 This was partly due to the calculation of a Trade First Date field.